Asymptotic Geometry of Four-Dimensional Steady Solitons: Introduction

 \section{Introduction}

 A smooth one-parameter family of Riemannian metrics $(g(t))_{t\in[0,T]}$ on a smooth manifold $M^n$ (without boundary) is said to evolve by the Ricci flow if

-Since Hamilton's foundational work \cite{Ham82}, Ricci flow has played a central role in Riemannian geometry, culminating in Perelman's proof of the Poincar\'e and Geometrization conjectures \cite{Per02}.
+Since Hamilton's foundational work \cite{Ham82}, Ricci flow has become an important tool in geometric analysis, especially in Perelman's proof of the Poincar\'e and Geometrization conjectures \cite{Per02}.

-Ricci solitons are self-similar solutions to the Ricci flow, evolving only by diffeomorphisms and, in general, by scaling.
+Ricci solitons give rise to self-similar solutions to the Ricci flow, evolving only by diffeomorphisms and scaling.
 They play a fundamental role in \textit{singularity analysis}: performing parabolic rescalings about spacetime points of large curvature yields, after passing to a subsequence, pointed Cheeger--Gromov limits that are ancient or eternal solutions.
-In many important settings, these limits are gradient shrinking solitons (near Type~I singularities) or gradient steady solitons (arising in Type~II blow-ups).
-Accordingly, describing Ricci solitons is a key step toward understanding the possible singularity formations in Ricci flow.
+In many important settings, these limits are gradient shrinking solitons or gradient steady solitons.
+Accordingly, describing Ricci solitons is a key step toward understanding possible singularity formation in Ricci flow.
 In this paper, we focus on gradient steady Ricci solitons.

 Let $(M^n,g)$ be a Riemannian manifold and let $f\in C^\infty(M)$.
 The triple $(M^n,g,f)$ is called a gradient steady Ricci soliton if